ruim-jlu/ruim-jlu-site/content/home/interests.md

 subtitle:

 design:
-  columns: "2"
+  columns: "3"
   background:
   spacing:
     padding: ["10px", "0", "10px", "125px"]

-image: figs/interests.jpg
+image: figs/interests.png

 ---
-* My main research interests include computer graphics, computer vision and machine learning.
+* My main research interests include computer graphics, computer vision and artificial intelligence.
 Specifically, I am focusing on content creation for 3D scenes/shapes and 2D visual media.
 The goal of my research is to enable novice users to create *high quality* and *customized* content through intelligent algorithms and intuitive interfaces (such as examples, images and natural language).

 * I am also highly interested in the direction of using computer graphics techniques (e.g., data synthesis) to boost computer vision tasks such as 2D/3D understanding, segmentation, as well as 3D reconstruction.

-* For more detailed introduction about my research, please check my recent talk given at JLU: [slides](files/20211006_jlu_intro_to_ai_ruima.pptx) (in Chinese).